natebrunelle/cs2102/markdown/group1.md

 We can think of entailment as answering questions of the form "presuming some statement is true, what other statement can we conclude *must* also be true?"
 Let's consider what we can conclude if we presume the truth of "*Nathan is not tall*" and "*If Nathan is good at basketball then Nathan is tall*".

-From an intuitive perspective, the conclusion "Nathan is not good at basketball" makes sense, because for the statment "*If Nathan is good at basketball then Nathan is tall*" to be valid, it must be that if ever Nathan is good at basketball

-since in every situation where Nathan is good at basketball he is also tall, and so knowing Nathan is not tall there's no way he could be good at basketball.
+From an intuitive perspective, let's see why the conclusion "*Nathan is not good at basketball*" makes sense.
+When considering entailments, we start of by assuming that our original statements are absolutely and unquestionably True.
+In this example, we consider "*Nathan is not tall*" as absolutely and unquestionably True, and also "*If Nathan is good at basketball then Nathan is tall*" as absolutely and unquestionably True.
+Consider the case where "*Nathan *is* good at basketball*" is true.
+Since "*Nathan is not tall*" is unquestionably True, the statement "*If Nathan is good at basketball then Nathan is tall*" becomes False, and so the only possible way for "*Nathan is not tall*" and "*If Nathan is good at basketball then Nathan is tall*" to be simultaneously True is for "*Nathan is not good at basketball*" to be True as well.

-Let's now see how this shapes up with a more formal treatment To begin, we translate each statement into a proposition.
+Let's now see how this looks with a more formal treatment To begin, we translate each statement into a proposition.
 If these are our atomic propositions:

 - $A$: Nathan is tall